Holiday Relapse Prevention Plan to Avoid Triggers

 The National Institute on Drug Abuse (NIDA) defines addiction as, “a chronic, relapsing disorder characterized by compulsive drug seeking and use despite adverse consequences.”

-The term “relapse” is a central component of the definition of addiction, and it should not be viewed as a sign of failure but rather a common and difficult aspect of the recovery process.
+The term “relapse” is a central component of the definition of addiction, and it should not be viewed as a sign of failure but rather a common and difficult part of the recovery process.

 Addiction triggers are events or situations that produce strong cravings and may lead to a relapse or return to substance use.